Getting to Warrington Hospital

 Longer term parking

-If a patient is likely to be kept in the hospital over 24 hours and their car is left on site, the daily charges of £5 will need to be paid to avoid receiving a fine or arrangements need to be made by speaking to the cash office (Warrington) or general office (Halton) in case of emergency admissions.
+If a patient is likely to be kept in the hospital over 24 hours and their car is left on site, the daily charges of £6 will need to be paid to avoid receiving a fine or arrangements for a weekly saver pass can be made by speaking to the cash office (Warrington) or general office (Halton) in case of emergency admissions.

 Car parking concessions